Thomas-George-T/Ecommerce-Data-MLOps/README.md

 For tracking our experimental machine learning pipeline, we use MLflow, Docker, and Python.

-We chose the three metrics Davies-Bouldin Inedx(lower the better), Calinski-Harabasz Index(higher the better) and primarily Silhouette score(higher the better) to choose our final model parameters from the plot below.
+We chose the three metrics Davies-Bouldin Index(lower the better), Calinski-Harabasz Index(higher the better) and primarily Silhouette score(higher the better) to choose our final model parameters from the plot below.

 ![MLFlow Parallel Plot Image](assets/KMeans_Parallelplot.png)
 Pictured: Parallel Plot for visualizing the parameter-metrics combinations for our model